-Let us recall the definitions of skew Laurent polynomial rings and Ore extensions. \begin{definition}[Skew Laurent polynomial ring] Let $S$ be a unital, associative ring, and let $R$ be a subring of $S$ containing the multiplicative identity element $1$.
-Let $x\in S$ be invertible. $S$ is called a \emph{skew Laurent polynomial ring} of $R$ if the following axioms hold: \begin{enumerate}[label=(S\arabic*)] \item $S$ is a free left $R$-module with basis $\{1,x,x^{-1},x^2,x^{-2},\ldots\}$; \item $xR=Rx$; \item $S$ is associative. \end{enumerate} \end{definition} To construct skew Laurent polynomial rings, one considers generalized Laurent polynomial rings $R[X^\pm;\sigma]$ where $\sigma\colon R\to R$ is an automorphism.
-As an additive group, $R[X^\pm;\sigma]$ is equal to the ordinary polynomial ring $R[X]$.
-The multiplication on $R[X^\pm;\sigma]$ is then defined by the biadditive extension of the relations
+\begin{definition}[Skew Laurent polynomial ring] Let $S$ be a ring, $R$ a subring of $S$ containing the multiplicative identity element $1$, and $x\in S^\times$.
+Then $S$ is called a \emph{skew Laurent polynomial ring} of $R$ if the following axioms hold: \begin{enumerate}[label=(S\arabic*)] \item $S$ is a free left $R$-module with basis $\{1,x,x^{-1},x^2,x^{-2},\ldots\}$; \item $xR=Rx$; \item $S$ is associative. \end{enumerate} \end{definition} To construct skew Laurent polynomial rings, one considers \emph{generalized Laurent polynomial rings} $R[X^\pm;\sigma]$ where $R$ is an associative ring and $\sigma\colon R\to R$ is an automorphism.
+As an additive group, $R[X^\pm;\sigma]$ equals the ordinary Laurent polynomial ring $R[X^\pm]$.
+The multiplication in $R[X^\pm;\sigma]$ is then defined by the biadditive extension of the relations